-I am an Assistant Professor in Computer Science at the University of Toronto and a Research Scientist (visiting) at the Toyota Research Institute (TRI).
+I am an Assistant Professor in Computer Science at the University of Toronto and a Research Scientist (part-time) at the Toyota Research Institute (TRI).
 Prior to that, I was a Research Scientist at MIT where I was part of the Computer Science and Artificial Intelligence Lab working with Sertac Karaman and Daniela Rus.

-Prior to that I was affiliated with the Autonomous Systems Lab of ETH Zurich working with Roland Siegwart on robotic perception, particularly localization and mapping.
+I joined MIT from the Autonomous Systems Lab of ETH Zurich where I worked with Roland Siegwart on robotic perception, particularly localization and mapping.
 I obtained my PhD degree in computer science working on nonlinear estimation at the Intelligent Sensor-Actuator-Systems Lab of the Karlsruhe Institute of Technology.
 It was supervised by Uwe Hanebeck and Simon Julier (co-supervisor).

 Early on, I was fascinated by the laws that govern uncertainty and their applications, which was my focus while studying Mathematics (Major) and Computer Science (Minor) at the University of Stuttgart.
 My work aims at enabling robust interactive autonomy for robotics by developing novel perception and decision making methods for challenging dynamic environments.